Gardening and Horticulture in British Columbia

 Therapeutic Landscapes Network

-Extensive evidence-based resources explore why and how therapeutic gardens and landscapes promote health and well-being.
-You can get lost in this wonderful on-line library for hours.
+Extensive evidence-based resources focus on how therapeutic gardens and landscapes promote health and well-being.
+You can explore this wonderful on-line library for hours.

 Sources for information about plant toxicity, allergens, and dermatitis

 Check at least three sources when researching a specific plant as cautionary information varies widely.
 Many poisonous plant information sites provide only a list of plant names, sometimes with a photo.
-Search for sites with comprehensive information for each plant.
+Search for sites with comprehensive information for each plant and specify whether you are looking for toxicity information, for example, for humans, dogs, cats, livestock, wild birds, or bees.

 Nature heals.
 A growing evidence base supports the importance of access to nature for human health and well-being.
-Here are a few links to help you explore nature-based activities for various communities:
+Here are a few links to help you explore nature-based activities for various populations and communities:

 Sierra Club - British Columbia